If you don’t want to use a photo of other people, try This Person Does Not Exist as it generates realistic photos of people who don’t exist.

 You can identify them into three tiers, based on the amount of value you are bringing to them, which will later translate to the amount of revenue they are bringing to you.

-Your tier 1 will be your accounts generating the most revenue, tier 3 is bringing in the least, and your tier 2 clients are the ones in between.
+Your tier 1 will be your accounts generating the most revenue, your tier 2 clients are the ones in between, and tier 3 is bringing in the least revenue.

 You can use these tiers as indicators of where to put the most effort when it comes to personalization and lead generation.

 P.S.
 If you liked what you read and would like to download it as a PDF or share it with your friends, we’ve prepared this free, step-by-step eBook that will help you:

 ✓ define the companies you want to target (your Ideal Customer Profile) ✓ define the people you want to get in touch with (your buyer persona) ✓ segment buyer personas into tiers for best outreach results 🔥